7/7/22

 the discoloration isn’t amplified by extrinsic

-AND intrinsic teeth stains.
+intrinsic teeth stains.
 Also, remember

 to wear protective gear to help prevent